yeasy/learning_pickleball/en/appendix_equipment.md

    - Disadvantages: Higher price, feel differs significantly from traditional honeycomb paddles (more "dense"), requires 1-2 weeks adjustment period
    - Price: $200-450
    - Best for: Intermediate to advanced players seeking consistency and comfort; increasingly popular among progressing beginners
-   - Notable products: CRBN TruFoam Genesis (first mass-produced foam core), Selkirk Boomstik (BoomCore technology), JOOLA Perseus Pro IV (high-density foam ring design), Ronbus series, etc.
+   - Notable products: CRBN TruFoam Genesis (the maker calls it the first mass-produced 100% foam core), Selkirk Boomstik (BoomCore: PureFoam plus an EVA power ring, fully replacing the honeycomb), Ronbus series, etc.
+   - Note 1: **"Foam" does not mean a foam core.** Several popular models only wrap a foam wall around a honeycomb core, and the core is still polymer honeycomb—the JOOLA Perseus Pro IV, for instance, whose own spec sheet reads "PP core + EVA foam wall".
+Those are hybrids, not the Gen-4 build described here, so check the maker's core spec line before trusting the marketing word
-   - Note: Pay special attention to Gen-4 paddle certification status; rely on the current USA Pickleball approved list
+   - Note 2: Pay special attention to Gen-4 paddle certification status; rely on the current USA Pickleball approved list

 **Surface Materials:**